June 26, 2018

 We can see similar issues arising when it comes to the functioning of businesses.
 This is perhaps most famously documented in the work of C Nothcote Parkinson, the creator of his eponymous law and also the author of a book which details how an organisation’s size affects its form and function.

 This is clearly a problem for organisations themselves because it’s unlikely they can simply get bigger without evolving into a different beast.
 But it’s also a problem for legislators because they might assume that they are only dealing with large beasts who worry about gravity, when the legislation they introduce also affects those smaller organisations who are most concerned about surface tension.
 That is perhaps also one reason why the attitudes towards Brexit are so different amongst smaller and larger businesses.
+And also why large private sector organisations are prone to behave more like large public sector organsations than small businesses.

-The link between scale, size and form is also evident in the built environment.
+The link between scale, size and form is also, unsurprisingly, evident in the built environment.
 As Stephen Jay Gould points out, the principle espoused by the biologist J B S Haldane that “comparative anatomy is largely the story of the struggle to increase surface in proportion to volume” can be extended to buildings as well as animals.
 In an essay, he contrasts the simple floor plan of a small medieval church in Essex with the vaults, transepts, chapels and windows of Norwich Cathedral from the same period.
 The Cathedral is not simply a bigger church, but a different thing despite its related purpose.

 “Medieval churches present a good testing ground for the effects of size and shape, for they were built in an enormous range of sizes before the invention of steel girders, internal lighting, and air conditioning permitted modern architects to challenge the laws of size”, he writes.
 “The tiny, twelfth-century parish church of Little Tey, Essex, England, is a broad, simple rectangular building with a semicircular apse.
 Light reaches the interior through windows in the outer walls.
 If we were to build a cathedral simply by enlarging this design, then the periphery of the outer walls and windows would increase as length, while the area that light must reach would increase as length times length.
 In other words, the size of the windows would increase far more slowly than the area that requires illumination.
 Candles have limitations; the inside of such a cathedral would have been darker than the deed of Judas.
 Medieval churches, like tapeworms, lack internal systems and must alter their shape to produce more external surface as they are made larger.